nassir-malik/IOT-ESP8266-Google-Home/README.md

 6. Make sure Google action option is enabled.

-7. If still does not work go to church and pray to God -:)
+7. If still does not work then go to church and pray to God -:)